stephenverderame/cpp_book/src/oop/casts.md

 const auto rd = static_cast<double>(r);
 ```

 `static_cast<T>(E)` is mostly safe and only permitted if there is a valid conversion from the type of `E` to `T`.
-Such a conversion may be implicit or explicit. `static_cast` cannot cast away qualifiers such as `const`.
-Moreover `static_cast` can perform upcasts (casting a Derived class reference to a base class reference) and downcasts (casting a base class reference to a derived class reference) provided the cast is unambiguous (no duplication due to diamond hierarchies and multiple inheritance) and non-virtual (no virtual inheritance).
+Such a conversion may be implicit or explicit.
+`static_cast` cannot cast away qualifiers such as `const`.
+Moreover `static_cast` can perform upcasts (casting a Derived class reference to a base class reference)
+and downcasts (casting a base class reference to a derived class reference)
+provided the cast is unambiguous (no duplication due to diamond hierarchies, multiple inheritance, or virtual inheritance).
 However `static_cast` performs no checks that the Base class's actual type is the Derived class during a downcast.

 ```C++
 const auto i = static_cast<int>(54.078);